Trending...

 For more information on the Poinsettia Awards, visit the Ventura Chamber of Commerce website.

-The award, which recognizes individuals who have made a significant, tangible difference in the community, will be presented on Thursday, December 11, at the Marriott Ventura Beach during the Chamber's 28th annual celebration of excellence in business, public service, and education.
+The award, which recognizes individuals who have made a significant, tangible difference in the community, was presented on Thursday, December 11, at the Marriott Ventura Beach during the Chamber's 28th annual celebration of excellence in business, public service, and education.

 A long-time resident of Ojai and a fixture in the local media landscape, Frisk oversees the operations of heritage stations 100.7 KHAY, 95.1 KBBY, KRUZ 103.3, and 106.3 KVYB.
 While 2025 was a banner year for entertainment—featuring the return of KHAYFEST and major concerts headlined by stars like Justin Moore, Kane Brown, and Ziggy Marley—the Chamber is recognizing Frisk for her "lean in" approach to community service and public safety.